fahadh25/scripts/README.md

 # scripts
 All the necessary scripts are in this branch
-Please check and go for sub-branch
+Please check the file name and/or sub-branch